The PO – The Team – The Daily Scrum

 Imagine that you disagree.

 Where we differ, I expect my main reaction or push-back would be: “Well, I can see that happening, and it has happened to me, but I think we should coach them to be better, and often, if we coach them to be better, they actually will be.”
-Meaning for example: If the PO comes to the Daily Scrum (usually), then over time it will make them at least a bit better.
+Meaning: If the PO comes to the Daily Scrum (usually), then over time it will make them at least a bit better.

 Certainly some of you have done different things and been fairly successful.
 For example, with the PO not coming to the Daily Scrum.
-But could you have been more successful by having him come?
+But could you have been more successful by having him attend?
 Or might ‘my’ teams be more successful doing it your way?
 This, to me, is the question.